guzmonne/cdk/docs/Cognito.md

   JobName: "JobName",
   /**
    * UserPoolId is the user pool ID for the user pool that the users are being
-   * imported into.
+   * imported.
    */
   UserPoolId: process.env.AMAZON_COGNITO_USER_POOL_ID,
 })
 ```

-Inside the `UserImportJob` object we can find all th information related to the
+Inside the `UserImportJob` object, we can find all the information related to the
 job.
 Especially the value of the `PreSignedUrl` that we have to use to upload
 the file.